nochso/diskcache/README.md

 ```

 ### Mapping keys to file names
-By default, keys are mapped to file names using the `OpportunisticNamer` that chooses between base64 or a combination of hash sums.
+By default, keys are mapped to file names using the `OpportunisticMapper` that chooses between base64 or a combination of hash sums.

-The `FileNamer` of `DiskCache` must have this signature: `func(key string) string`
+The `Mapper` function of `DiskCache` must have this signature: `func(key string) string`